-Home » Learn » Share Market » Order Book vs Trade Book
+Home » Learn » Share Market » Order Book vs. Trade Book: Key Features and Impact on Trading

 As an online trader, having the right tools and knowledge at your fingertips is crucial for making informed decisions.
 When venturing into the world of buying and selling securities online, you’ll likely encounter two essential resources—the order book and the trade book.
 Though their names may sound similar, these serve different purposes for traders.
 Grasping how to use them can significantly impact your success.